 A pause took place.
 Sulu glanced again with all hanging on Spock's every word.
-It was fear the Vulcan began to feel.
-Then he said, "We are close to the Neutral Zone, and a mere two hundred primitive natives live there."
+It was fear that the Vulcan began to feel.
+He then said, "We are close to the Neutral Zone, and a mere two hundred natives live on Kano."

-Instinct told them that conflict with the Klingons was inevitable.
-It was only Kirk who knew the course of their next action.
-He ordered Ensign Chekov to engage at maximum safe cruising speed.
-Kirk did not care how much time it would take to complete the mission.
-It would be completed just the same.
+Instinct told them conflict with the Klingons was inevitable.
+Kirk knew what was to be done.
+He ordered Ensign Chekov to engage engines for Kano at maximum safe cruising speed.
+Kirk did not care how much time it took to complete the mission.
+He would complete it just the same.

 Kano was a small world.
-It had lots of life, though.
-Kirk and Spock would beam down alone – this kept the crew safer.
-Sulu was in command until the two finished the mission.
+It was also a little hot.
+Kirk and Spock beamed down alone – this would keep the crew safer.
+Sulu was in command until the two completed the mission.

 The captain talked into his communicator, "Landing party to Enterprise – our beam was successful.
 Kirk, out."

 "It doesn't add up," the captain replied.
 "Only two hundred people or so?
-This planet is teeming with life, and its most evolved species is only two hundred in number."
+This planet is teeming with life, and its most advanced species is only two hundred in number."

 Natives fumbled about.
-Little was said.
-Nothing was stolen from them, but the two were taken violently towards a village by captors armed only with spears and shields.
-Starfleet officers were trained for these scenarios.
+Nothing was stolen, but the two were taken to the village by locals armed only with spears and shields.
+Starfleet officers were trained for scenarios like these.

-In a small cage at the heart of the village, natives danced around them.
+In a small cage, at the heart of the village, natives danced around them.
 Kirk and Spock still had their weapons.
-The chants used by the natives caused Spock to use his tricorder as a universal translator.
+The chants used by the natives caused Spock to turn his tricorder into a universal translator.

 Deep down inside, Spock was just as scared as Kirk was, "According to my readings, the speech used in their dance is not consistent with a working language."

-"Oh, my," Kirk inquired.
+"Oh, no," Kirk inquired.
 "Are you telling me they can't talk?"

-In an instant, Kirk quickly took out his communicator to speak to the Enterprise with a chill running down his spine, "Sulu, please help us."
+In an instant, Kirk quickly took his communicator out to contact the Enterprise as chills ran down his spine, "Sulu, please help us."

-In the stars above, a daring space battle was being fought, "Sulu here, Captain.
+In the stars, a daring space battle was being fought for the system, "Sulu here, Captain.
 We are a little busy at the moment."

 "What's happening to the ship?!"
 Kirk demanded.

-Klingon warships were engaging the Enterprise and appeared to protect something in the system, "We can't talk right now, sir.
+Klingon warships attacked the Enterprise, "We can't talk right now, sir.
 Is it important?"

-They were in serious danger.
-Sulu came down with a security team.
-It was a failed attempt at rescue.
-They were captured.
-It was proved that hand phasers did not work on Kano.
+The two were still in danger.
+Sulu attempted rescue with a security team.
+It failed.
+They were also captured.
+It turned out hand phasers did not work on Kano.
 Luckily, Scotty repaired the ship enough to use transporters.

-In a race for the bridge, Kirk asked Scotty, "How did you repair the damage this time?
-The ship must have been a complete mess."
+In a race to the bridge, Kirk asked Scotty, "How did the ship get so damaged?
+It's a complete mess."

 "I can't understand it either," the engineer noted.
-"We were out of power.
-Then, for some reason, power came from the surface.
+"Sulu said his hand phaser did not work.
+So I cut power to weapons.
+Power levels then came back to the engines.
 I never saw the like before."

-"It says here that energy came from the planet core once being siphoned from our hand phasers," Spock said returning to his station.
+"It says here that power came from the surface after it was siphoned from our weapons," Spock said as he returned to his station.

 Kirk said, "It was a miracle."

 "Miraculous is not what I would call it," McCoy added.
-"We have injured officers in sickbay because of you."
+"We have injured in sickbay because of you two."

-Kirk responded with innocence, "I am not about to take responsibility for Klingon oppression.
-None of us signed on for that."
+Kirk responded in innocence, "I am not about to take responsibility for Klingon oppression.
+No one signed on for that."

 "Sure you didn't," McCoy told him.

 Spock chose to speak up, "Captain, the natives were obviously put on Kano by the Klingons.
-We rescued them from death, but that does not alter the fact that we violated the Prime Directive."
+We rescued them from death, but that's no excuse to violate the Prime Directive."

-Just as the planet was about to explode, Kirk looked at his yeoman with a smile to respond, "Yes, it does.
+Just as the planet was about to implode, Kirk turned to his yeoman and responded with a smile, "Yes, it is.
 In about five…four…three…two…."

 With that implication, Chekov steered the ship away from harm.
 The Enterprise was taken a safe distance as to enter warp speed.
-This would cause an interstellar incident as the Klingons claimed that combat took place on their side of the Neutral Zone.
+This would cause an interstellar incident as the Klingons claimed the battle took place on their side of the Neutral Zone.
 It was remapped for this.
-Kano would explode in moments.
+Kano would implode in moments.